-"Insanity," he said solemnly and Hope raised a hand to her mouth, horrified.
+"Insanity," he said solemnly and Hope's mouth gaped, horrified.
 "While Sirius Black remains in his cell in Azkaban."

 'Azkaban' meant nothing to Hope, other than making it clear that it was a prison (what else could have cells like what he was describing?).
 But that didn't matter, right now, she'd probably be able to find something on the subject at a later date.

 "I see," she said instead, mulling the information over in her mind, and then her eyes dropped to the small box still in her lap, carefully placing her letter back in its envelope and putting it between an old book on Nordic runes and Greek mythology that the library had set out on the 'free' rack just outside the building.
 "What is this?"
 Perhaps someone else would have shaken the box vigorously to discover what was within, but not Hope.

 Hope was a girl who used words more than action; words could cut deeper than any knife if you tried hard enough.
 Her tongue was sharp and clever and action had never gotten her very far; but her intelligence would.